JuliaTrustworthyAI/CounterfactualExplanations.jl/docs/src/tutorials/models.md

 In the context of Bayesian classifiers the `GreedyGenerator` can be used since minimizing the predictive uncertainty acts as a proxy for *realism* and *unambiquity*.
 In other words, if we have a model that incorporates uncertainty, we can generate realistic counterfactuals without the need for a complexity penalty.

-One efficient way to produce uncertainty estimates in the context of deep learning is to simply use an ensemble of artificial neural networks.
+One efficient way to produce uncertainty estimates in the context of deep learning is to simply use an ensemble of artificial neural networks (also referred to as *deep ensemble*).
 To this end we can use the `build_model` function from above repeatedly to compose an ensemble of $K$ neural networks:

 ```julia